Academics / Departments & Programs / Engineering / Academics / Advising

 Elective options & core requirements

-The Calvin Engineering Department also offers a Biomedical Engineering Minor.
-For more information, see the program overview or direct your questions toward the advisor, Professor Christopher Hartemink.
+For more information on this minor, see the program overview and degree requirements or direct your questions to Professor Christopher Hartemink.

 Reference flow charts for concentrations